 6. How Do I Maintain a Miter Saw?

-I actually cover some miter saw maintenance in my shop-tour post and video including squaring the saw and changing the blade, so definitely check it out, if you’re interested!
+I cover some miter saw maintenance in my shop-tour post and video including squaring the saw and changing the blade, so definitely check it out!

 Disclaimer: I have upgraded my saw since that video was published, but the same rules still apply!
 In most instances, you may have to adjust the fence on your miter saw to help square the blade.

-My best advice is to always read the manual that it is included with your saw for information regarding squaring and maintaining the saw.
+Always read the manual that is included with your saw for information regarding squaring and maintaining the saw.
 In most instances, you can also search for your particular saw on YouTube to watch videos about maintenance and review your particular product!